Sex tourism

 Sex tourism is the practice of traveling to foreign countries, often in the Global South, with the intention of engaging in paid sexual activity or relationships.
 The World Tourism Organization of the United Nations has acknowledged that this industry is organized both within and outside the structured laws and networks created by them.

 Sex tourism is commonly regarded as a transnational challenge, as it can be seen to target marginalised demographics in developing nations, such as countries in the Americas or Southeast Asia.
-The chief ethical concerns arise from: the economic gap between sex solicitor and minor sex worker, the sexual trafficking of minors, and the sex solicitor taking advantage of the ease with which he (or she) may engage with minors.
+The chief ethical concerns arise from: the economic gap between sex solicitor and sex worker, the sexual trafficking of victims, potential exploitation of minors, and the sex solicitor taking advantage of the ease with which they may engage with sex workers.
 These groups and individuals are subject to the foreign prostitution laws of the destination's jurisdiction, often resulting in exploitation and abuse.
 Prostitution involving minors is formally illegal in all countries.
 However, in practice, enforcement varies, and child prostitution occurs freely in some regions due to systemic issues such as corruption or inadequate legal protections.

 Sex tourism is known to be a multibillion-dollar industry, with service industries such as the airline, taxi, restaurant and hotel industries profiting.
-The bulk of sex tourism involves men traveling from countries in the Global North to countries in the Global South, such as in East and Southeast Asia and Latin America.
+The bulk of sex tourism involves men traveling from countries in the Global North to countries in the Global South, such as in Southeast Asia and Latin America.
 Although rarer, female sex tourism also exists.

-According to C. Shakeshaft, women commit at least 25% of sexual offences against minors.
+History

+Europe

+As a part of the Grand Tour tradition in Europe from the 1600s to the early 1800s, upper-class men were expected to gain sexual experience while traveling, especially when in Italy.

+United States

+During the Grand Tour of Charles La Trobe and Albert von Pourtalès, Pourtalès engaged in what might now be called sex tourism; he frequently traded with locals, and watched powwows and lacrosse games, in order to gain sexual favors from indigenous women.